hendrikboom3/rackettown/README.md

 # Notes

-I would love to use do all this in 3D instead of 2d.
+I would love to do all this in 3D instead of 2d.

 ## 3d.notes: